 Get to Work

-A good credit score paves the way to a bright future of home-ownership.
+A good credit score paves the way for a bright future of home-ownership.
 Pay your bills on time, keep your credit card balances low (paying it off entirely every time will also save you interest charges), and don’t open too many new credit lines, including credit cards.